Dataform Field Naming Standards

 When using the ID suffix, both letters should be uppercase.
 For example:

-Note: Always examine the automatically generated field name after typing in the label to make sure they are Pascal Case and have the appropriate prefix and suffix.
-DO NOT leave a field with a long winded name because of what the label is.
+• Always examine the automatically generated field name after typing in the label to make sure they are Pascal Case and have the appropriate prefix and suffix.
+DO NOT leave a field with an excessively long name because it was auto-generated.
 For example, a field with the label “Are union workers or employees under collective bargaining agreements employed?” should not be left as the automatically generated name.
-In this case, it was appropriately shortened to luEECoveredUnderCBAEmployed.
+In this case, it can be appropriately shortened to luEECoveredUnderCBAEmployed.

 Datatype guidelines